aprilcr87/YouAreEll/README.md

 messages to the world or to a specific Github_id.

 You
-can send a message to the global timeline by POSTing a Message JSON object to the URL below.
+can send a message to the global timeline by POSTing a Entity.Message JSON object to the URL below.
 If you leave the "to id" field empty, the message is "to the world".
 If you fill out the the JSON template with a valid github_id in the "to id" field of the JSON payload, then that message is addressed to that friend.
 Yes, all messages can be seen by users of the system.
 There are JSON templates below for both Ids and Messages.

-When you send a new Message or Id JSON object to the server, it records it, and fills in one or two fields.
+When you send a new Entity.Message or Entity.Id JSON object to the server, it records it, and fills in one or two fields.
-A Message gets an assigned sequence number and a timestamp of when it was received by the server.
+A Entity.Message gets an assigned sequence number and a timestamp of when it was received by the server.
 An ID object gets a "user id" field assigned to it.
 Any sequence number, timestamp or userid you put into a JSON template gets overwritten by the server when you POST it.